JAISCR Editorial Policy

 The Journal of Artificial Intelligence and Soft Computing Research publishes high-quality papers on the theory and applications of artificial intelligence and soft computing.
 The Journal is published quarterly.

-The Journal Artificial Intelligence and Soft Computing Research is owned and published by the Polish Neural Network Society and Academy of Social Sciences in Lodz.
+The Journal Artificial Intelligence and Soft Computing Research is published by the Polish Neural Network Society and Academy of Social Sciences in Lodz.

-The Editor-in-Chief and the Associate Editors are responsible for editorial policies which are standardized with an Editorial Policy of The De Gruyter Open platform.
+The Editor-in-Chief and the Associate Editors are responsible for editorial policies which are standardized with the Editorial Policy of the Sciendo Open platform.

 Material published in Journal of Artificial Intelligence and Soft Computing Research is covered by copyright.
 All rights are reserved under international copyright and other laws and conventions.